 Articles have a summary, separate from the main text, of up to 150 words, which does not have references, and does not contain numbers, abbreviations, acronyms or measurements unless essential.

-In cancer, the impact of mutations in a limited number of genes is well understood; in contrast, the preponderance of mutations found in cancer genomes occur in non-coding regions.
-The new release of the ENCODE data allows us to bridge these two facts for a number of well-studied cancers of the blood, liver, lung, breast and cervix, for which a diverse number of genome-wide assays (e.g., ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET) are applied to matched tumor-normal cell lines.
-First, the new data enabled precise, tissue-matched non-coding background mutation-rate calibration, taking into account the effect of confounders, such as replication timing.
+Mutations to a limited number of genes are characterized as bona fide contributors to the initiation of cancer.
+By contrast, the vast majority of mutations found in cancer genomes occur in non-coding regions with little or no evidence of a mechanism of action.
+The new release of ENCODE data allows us to bridge these two kinds of information for a number of well-studied cancers of the blood, liver, lung, breast and cervix, for which a diverse number of genome-wide assays (e.g., ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET) are applied to matched tumor-normal cell lines.
+Firstly, the new data enabled us to describe a tissue-specific background non-coding mutation rate, taking into account the effect of confounders, such as replication timing.
 Furthermore, by integrating diverse ENCODE data, we were able to define high-confidence regulatory elements and their linkages to genes.
-This allowed us to create definitions of extended gene neighborhoods, which were more sensitive than just coding regions for recurrent-mutation, burden analysis.
-Using this approach, we identified additional key genes, beyond well-known drivers, associated with patient prognosis (e.g., BCL6 in leukemia).
-Second, we integrated the ENCODE data to build a hierarchical regulatory network, including both transcription factors (TFs) and RNA-binding proteins.
-We found that more mutationally burdened TFs tended to be located at the bottom of the hierarchy (e.g., EZH2 and NR2C2), whereas those associated with the largest oncogenic gene-expression changes tended to be at the top.
-Furthermore, by comparing tumor and normal samples, the network enabled us to identify highly “rewired” (i.e. target changing) TFs, such as IKZF1 and MYC.
+This allowed us to create definitions of extended gene neighborhoods, which were more sensitive than narrowly defined coding regions to recurrent mutation as distinguished in a burden analysis.
+Using this network approach, we identified additional key genes, beyond well-known drivers, associated with patient prognosis (e.g., BCL6 in leukemia).
+Secondly, we integrated the ENCODE data to build a hierarchical regulatory network, including both transcription factors (TFs) and RNA-binding proteins.
+We found that mutationally burdened TFs tended to be located at the bottom of the hierarchy (e.g., EZH2 and NR2C2), but those associated with the largest oncogenic gene-expression changes tended to be at the top.
+Intriguingly, through comparison of tumor and normal samples, the network enabled us to identify highly “rewired” (i.e. target changing) TFs, such as IKZF1 and MYC.
 Our results indicated that such rewiring events are mainly attributable to chromatin changes instead of direct mutational effects.
-Third, we developed a scoring workflow to prioritize key non-coding elements (and mutations in them) according to their roles in cancer and positions in the regulatory network and then validated these in small-scale studies.
-In particular, we prioritized ZNF687 as a key TF for breast cancer and SUB1 as a key RNA-binding protein for liver and lung cancers and validated them through siRNA knockdown experiments.
-Finally, we identified key enhancers and mutations in them in breast cancer and then validated their functional effects through luciferase assays.
+Thirdly, we developed a scoring system to prioritize key non-coding elements (and associated mutations) according to their roles in cancer and positions within the regulatory network.
+We then validated these mutations in small-scale experimental studies.
+Notably, we prioritized ZNF687 as a key TF for breast cancer and SUB1 as a key RNA-binding protein for liver and lung cancers, by means of inhibiting the expression of those genes through siRNA knockdown experiments and observing the effects on cell growth Finally, we identified key enhancers and associated mutations in breast cancer and then validated their functional effects on gene expression through luciferase assays.

 Articles are typically 3,000 words of text, beginning with up to 500 words of referenced text expanding on the background to the work (some overlap with the summary is acceptable), before proceeding to a concise, focused account of the findings, ending with one or two short paragraphs of discussion.